 NOTE: IF YOUR CARD IS LOST OR STOLEN, you will only receive the stored value on the card, at the time of notification to the Campus Center Office or Otterbein Police Office.
-Attempting to use a lost and/or stolen card, for any purpose, will be considered theft - a level III or IV violation.
+Attempting to use a lost and/or stolen card, for any purpose, will be considered theft - an intermediate violation.